|

 a great place to begin the work of self-government.

-Nora Mitchell and Michael Beresford (eds.).
-The Protected Landscape
+and Michael Beresford (eds.).
+The Protected Landscape Approach:

-to most readers, especially those wishing to build a healthier quality
+especially those wishing to build a healthier quality of life for

-of life for their community.
-Most essays focus on the evolving nature
+their community.
+Most essays focus on the evolving nature of landscape

-describes “place” as a web – not as a separate
+as a web – not as a separate and disconnected hierarchy.

 Chambers, Erve (ed.).
 Tourism